weaverbel/intro-computational-thinking/content/1-exercise.md

 -------------

 That's it!
-Using those four key steps, you have covered the basics of computational thinking.
+Using those four key steps, we have covered the basics of computational thinking.

 ---------